American cuisine: Common ingredients

 The American colonial diet varied depending on the settled region in which someone lived.
-Local cuisine patterns had established by the mid-18th century.
+Local cuisine patterns had been established by the mid-18th century.
 The New England colonies were extremely similar in their dietary habits to those that many of them had brought from England.
 As many of the New Englanders were originally from England, game hunting was useful when they immigrated to the New World.
 Many of the northern colonists depended upon their ability to hunt, or upon others from whom they could purchase game.
 Hunting was the preferred method of protein acquisition, as opposed to animal husbandry, which required much more work to defend the kept animals against raids.

 A striking difference for the colonists in New England compared to other regions was seasonality.
 While in the southern colonies, they could farm almost year-round, in the northern colonies, the growing seasons were very restricted.
 In addition, northern colonists' close proximity to the ocean gave them a bounty of fresh fish to add to their diet.

 Wheat, the grain used to bake bread back in England, was almost impossible to grow, and imports of wheat were far from cost productive.
 Substitutes in cases such as this included cornmeal.
 The Johnnycake was a poor substitute to some for wheaten bread, but acceptance by both the northern and southern colonies seems evident.

-As many of the New Englanders were originally from England, game hunting was useful when they immigrated to the New World.
-Many of the northern colonists depended upon their ability to hunt, or upon others from whom they could purchase game.
-Hunting was the preferred method of protein acquisition, as opposed to animal husbandry, which required much more work to defend the kept animals against raids.

 Livestock and game

 Commonly hunted game included deer, bear, buffalo, and wild turkey.
 The larger muscles of the animals were roasted and served with currant sauce, while the other smaller portions went into soups, stews, sausages, pies, and pastries.
-In addition to game, colonists' protein intake was supplemented by mutton.
+In addition to the game, colonists' protein intake was supplemented by mutton.

 The Spanish in Florida originally introduced sheep to the New World, but this development never quite reached the North, and there they were introduced by the Dutch and English.
 The keeping of sheep was a result of the English non-practice of animal husbandry.
 The animals provided wool when young and mutton upon maturity after wool production was no longer desirable.
 The forage-based diet for sheep that prevailed in the Colonies produced a characteristically strong, gamy flavor and a tougher consistency, which required aging and slow cooking to tenderize.